Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Different Method Demo Tutorial.md

-# Finite Different Method Tutorial
+# Finite Different Method Demo Tutorial

 Test the software with the following inputs (Navarro et al., 2012):